vishaladdala/github-browser/README.md

 A simple interactive UI to display a list of an arbitrary user-specified organization's GitHub projects ranked by any meaningful metric you'd like, and allow the user to browse recent commits on that project.

+You can find the page here : https://vishaladdala.github.io/github-browser/

 ### Feature Notes

 * Loads with list of Netflix repos